 I think a lot of people created new rules because they broke the previous ones.
 You can go and shoot at 28mm, but don’t mind shooting 200mm either.

+Make it easy!
 You don’t have to shoot only at 70mm, but why not give it a try and see if it works for you?
 Maybe you’ll find that you like that extra compression that gives your photos a unique look.

 There’s no best street photography camera and lens.
 But choosing which camera and lens to use is one of the most critical factors for street photographers.
 Resist the temptation to use a telephoto lens to stay invisible.
 This will more than likely frighten strangers around you.
 Imagine a creepy photographer standing across the road with a giant lens.
 If you want to blend with the crowd, you need to get up close and among the action.
 Go with a wide-angle lens and get lost among busy pedestrians.
 You may also choose a lightweight camera that’s less confronting than a large DSLR, being compact and discreet.

 Really?
 Night in the city is a great chance to get authentic, eye-catching, and dreamy images.
 But it’s a tricky thing to shoot at night – you need to worry about low shutter speeds causing blur and adjust your ISO and aperture accordingly in low-light conditions.
+Also, many professionals take their photos at sunset.

 Photo by Ev Tchebotarev